json-schema-org/json-schema-spec/proposals/vocabularies.md

 example, an implementation can't know what to do with a hypothetical `minDate` keyword.)

-Several ideas have been offeree for this sort of document:
+Several ideas have been offered for this sort of document:

 - https://github.com/json-schema-org/json-schema-spec/issues/1523
 - https://github.com/json-schema-org/json-schema-spec/issues/1423